 Giving patients more options without surgery or steroid injections for painful damaged tissue injuries of ligaments, tendons, joints, heel pain and wounds.

-Platelet-rich plasma (PRP) is a non-surgical treatment for the management of many conditions as noted in much of the literature today.
-In podiatric conditions including sport injuries of the lower extremity, PRP has also been incorporated into treating plantar fasciitis, chronic tendinitis as well as wound healing.
+Platelet-rich plasma (PRP) is a non-surgical option for the management of many conditions as noted in much of the literature today.
+In podiatric conditions including sport injuries of the lower extremity, PRP has also been incorporated into conditions such as plantar fasciitis, chronic tendinitis as well as wound healing.

 Plasma is essential for cell survival as it contains nutrients, vitamins, hormones, electrolytes and proteins.
 Proteins are key molecules for the coagulation process and the formation of the fibrin polymer that will serve as a scaffold for cell migration, differentiation and proliferation.
 (Info from Regenlab USA website).

-In surgery it is indicated for fractures that have not healed and/or to incorporate healing at the surgical site of fusions and grafting with great success.
-PRP has been studied since the mid-1970's and has become the forefront in the advancement for non-surgical treatment options for regenerative medicine.
+In surgery it is utilized for fractures that have not healed and/or to incorporate healing at the surgical site of fusions and grafting with great success in the literature.
+PRP has been studied since the mid-1970's and has become the forefront in the advancement for non-surgical options for regenerative medicine.

 Blood is mainly composed of RBC (red blood cells), WBC (white blood cells), plasma, and platelets.
 Platelets are small discoid blood cells within the blood cell containing clotting and growth factors which are released during the body's healing process after an injury.
 On activation, the platelets accelerate the inflammatory cascade as well as healing by the release of many potent growth factors.